 Gas constant is 8,314 J/K·mol if SI is used.

-As m-mass of gas is in (kg) and m-molar mass of gas in kg/mol then m/M - number gas moles and the equation can be written as
+As m - mass of gas is in (kg) and M - molar mass of gas in kg/mol then m/M - number of moles of a gas and the equation can be written as

 And it's easy to notice that the ratio

-is a constant value for the same amount of gas moles.
+is a constant value for the same amount of moles.

 And this pattern was empirically established before the conclusion of the equation.
-This are so-called gas laws - Boyle–Mariotte law, Gay-Lussac's law, Charles's law.
+These are so-called gas laws - Boyle–Mariotte law, Gay-Lussac law, Charles law.